yzpaul/ExpenseOwl/README.md

 ### Progressive Web App (PWA)

-BudgetLord can be installed as a Progressive Web App on desktop and mobile devices.
+ExpenseOwl can be installed as a Progressive Web App on desktop and mobile devices.
 To install:

-1. Open BudgetLord in a supported browser
+1. Open expenseowl in a supported browser
 2. Look for the "Install" or "Add to Home Screen" option:
    - Desktop: Click the install icon in your browser's address bar
    - iOS: Use Safari's "Add to Home Screen" option in the share menu